 What courses should I take next semester?

 The best way to determine what courses you should take next semester is to consult the Stevens catalog.
 Be sure to view the curriculum for your major for the specific year in which you entered Stevens.
 A link to the Stevens catalog is provided in the left navigation section of this page.
-You should also feel free to discuss your course selection with any of the Deans of Undergraduate Academics.
+You should also feel free to discuss your course selection with someone in the Office of Undergraduate Academics.